-With 157 miles of shoreline (make that 3,000 miles if you count the shorelines of the Puget Sound and lakes and rivers), Washington State has no shortage of beaches.
+With 157 miles of shoreline (make that 3,000 miles if you count the shorelines of the Puget Sound and lakes and rivers), Washington state has no shortage of beaches.
 Ocean beaches along the Pacific Ocean range from wild and without civilization anywhere near them, to mildly developed.
-Don’t expect anything along the lines of larger California beaches, or even Oregon’s more touristy spots.
+Don’t expect anything along the lines of larger California beaches, or even Oregon’s bigger beaches.

-Meanwhile, beaches on islands, along the Puget Sound and even on lakes provide some diversity to the state’s beach scene.
+Meanwhile, beaches on islands along the Puget Sound and even on lakes provide some diversity to the state’s beach scene.
 But no matter where you go, knowing some of the best beaches to spend time on is the perfect way to bond with the amazing waterfront places within Washington’s bounds.
-Also, no matter where you go, chances are the water will be cold — neither the Pacific nor the Puget Sound warm up much all year long — so count on some time on the sand or donning a wet suit if you choose to take a dip.
+Also, no matter where you go, chances are the water will be cold.
+Neither the Pacific nor the Puget Sound warms up much all year long, so count on some time on the sand or donning a wetsuit if you choose to take a dip.

 Seabrook is a Washington beach town that does things a little differently.
 You won’t find a strip of hotels here.
-Instead, the planned community is made up of immaculate rental cottages and homes, and paired with some well-placed amenities — a Town Hall for things to do, a pool, a park and game courts.
-Some cottages are right along the water, but most are set back — the beach is never very far away.
+Instead, the planned community is made up of immaculate rental cottages and homes paired with some well-placed amenities: a Town Hall for things to do, a pool, a park and game courts.
+Some cottages are right along the water, but most are set back; the beach is never very far away.
 Go beachcombing, sit in the sand and watch the waves, or find your own adventure.
 Of all of Washington’s beaches, Seabrook is one of the most picturesque due to its adorable Cape Cod-like town.

 Ruby Beach is rocky and rugged and built for exploring.
 Peep into tide pools and bring your camera along to get the best shot of the giant rock formations.
 Wear good shoes or sturdy sandals to explore as the beach is rocky.
 Keep an eye out for the rock cairns visitors tend to leave behind, or build your own to add to the cool atmosphere.
 Better yet, pair the beach with a stay at Kalaloch Lodge just 10 minutes south and add in some exploration of the Olympic National Park and other nearby shorelines.